Sydney Business & Commercial Lawyers

 It is important to structure your business correctly from the start.
 The main business structures used are company and trust, partnerships, and sole traders.
 There are pros and cons you need to consider when determining which business structure is most suitable for your business.
 Different entities are bound by different tax obligations and asset protection rules and regulations; therefore it is imperative you get trusted advice from the outset to ensure you set your business up for future success.

 We can assist you with completing the required documents you need to comply with The Franchising Code of Conduct.
 This Code of Conduct applies to all franchise businesses in Australia.
-Ensure your business is compliant by speaking with our experienced Sydney team today.
+Ensure your business is compliant by speaking with our experienced Sydney franchise lawyers today.
 Call 1800 621 071.

 Trusts are commonly used to conduct a business.
 There are various types of trusts you can set up, including: